 Tune in to hear The 100% Project host, Hilary Lamb, discuss Christina Tulloch’s journey to the top from the very bottom of Tulloch Wines.
-Christina tells all on how she has dealt with the barriers of being a female leader in a male-dominated industry, her ongoing challenge of proving herself as CEO while being a mum to 2, how the wine industry survived COVID-19 and Christina’s ongoing pursuit for gender equality.
+Christina tells all on how she has dealt with the barriers of being a female leader in a male-dominated industry, her on-going challenge of proving herself as CEO while being a mum to two, how the wine industry survived COVID-19 and Christina’s ongoing pursuit for gender equality.

 Christina Tulloch is the CEO of Tulloch Wines and the fourth generation of the 120-year-old family company.
 She loves to eat, drink and cook and takes her role as Chief of Quality Control very seriously.

 Listen to the podcast.